epogrebnyak/notes-pandoc/README.md

 ## Abstract

-Modern open-source computing tools make a promise of reproducible, accessible and more clear research findings.
+Modern open-source computing tools make a promise of reproducible, accessible and more clear research findings as well as easier experimentation and faster delivery of results.

 However, new skill aquisition and sustaining of open-source workflow comes at a cost.
-This cost can go down with a choice of tools and techniques with low technical burden.
+This cost can go down with a choice of tools and techniques with low technical burden, as described below.

-Chained together these tools allow easier experimentation and faster delivery of research findings.

 ![Author at work](images/Roman_de_la_Rose_f._28r_Author_at_writing_desk.jpg)